19hours/sg-statutes/Acts/Pensions Act.md

 he shall be required to elect whether he will receive compensation under that Act or an allowance under this regulation.

-(7) If the person elects under paragraph (6) to receive compensation under the Workmen’s Compensation Act (Cap.
+(7) If the person elects under paragraph (6) to receive compensation under the Work Injury Compensation Act (Cap.
 354), he shall receive no allowance under this regulation.

 [5/2008 wef 01/04/2008]

-(8) Where the person so injured, having elected to receive an allowance under this regulation and having been granted such allowance, subsequently institutes proceedings under the Workmen’s Compensation Act in respect of the same injury on account of which such allowance was granted, such allowance may be cancelled at any time.
+(8) Where the person so injured, having elected to receive an allowance under this regulation and having been granted such allowance, subsequently institutes proceedings under the Work Injury Compensation Act in respect of the same injury on account of which such allowance was granted, such allowance may be cancelled at any time.

 [5/2008 wef 01/04/2008]